Seóirse Bodley: Biography

 Bodley was born George Pascal Bodley in Dublin.
-His father was George James Bodley (1879–1956), an employee of the London Midland & Scottish Railway Company (Dublin office), and later of the Ports and Docks Board.
+His father was George James Bodley (1879–1956), an employee of the London Midland & Scottish Railway Company (Dublin office), and later of the Dublin Ports and Docks Board.
 His mother, Mary (née Gough, 1891–1977), worked for the Guinness brewery.
-He attended schools in the Dublin suburbs of Phibsboro and Glasnevin before he moved at the age of nine to an Irish-speaking Christian Brothers school at Parnell Square.
+He attended schools in the Dublin suburbs of Phibsboro and Glasnevin before he moved at the age of nine to Coláiste Mhuire at Parnell Square.
 He later studied at the School of Commerce in Rathmines, where he obtained his Leaving Certificate.

 Music was encouraged in his parents' home, and he received initial lessons on the mandolin from his father and on the piano from his mother.
 He studied the piano, harmony and counterpoint at the Royal Irish Academy of Music, and obtained a Licentiate in piano from Trinity College, London.
 From the age of 13, he also enrolled for a time at the Brendan Smith Academy of Acting.
 While he was still at school, Bodley received his first lessons in composition privately from the Dublin-based German choral conductor Hans Waldemar Rosen (1904–1994), which continued, on and off, until 1956.
 From his student days he performed as an accompanist to singers and took part in chamber music performances.
-An important element in his musical education were the twice-weekly free concerts given by the Radio Éireann Symphony Orchestra in the Phoenix Hall, Dame Court, where he had the opportunity to hear leading Irish and international performers and conductors presenting both classics and modern repertory.
+An important element in his musical education was the twice-weekly free concerts given by the Radio Éireann Symphony Orchestra in the Phoenix Hall, Dame Court, where he had the opportunity to hear leading Irish and international performers and conductors presenting both classics and modern repertory.

 From 1952 he studied for a Bachelor of Music degree from University College Dublin (UCD), mainly with Anthony Hughes.
 He obtained the degree in 1955.
 From 1957 to 1959 he studied composition (with Johann Nepomuk David) and conducting at the Musikhochschule in Stuttgart, Germany, and a year later he obtained a Doctorate in Music from UCD.
 He also took classes in conducting with Hans Müller-Kray and Karl Maria Zwißler, and in piano with Alfred Kreutz.
 He returned to Germany several times in the early 1960s to participate in courses at the Darmstädter Ferienkurse, which significantly expanded his knowledge of avant-garde techniques.

 From 1959 until his retirement in 1998, Bodley lectured at the university's music department, becoming associate professor in 1984.
 During the 1960s, Bodley was conductor of the Culwick Choral Society.